river running through a prairie

 Step 2: The Practice Guide

-Once a project’s directions are determined, thorough design and proper contractor understandings and execution are the keys for project stability.
+Once a project’s direction is determined, thorough design and proper contractor execution are the keys for project stability.
 The practice guide details important dimensional ranges, computations, and specification requirements to help define quality assurance measures.
 Most designs will incorporate techniques from multiple practices.
 Typical drawings clarify the more structural practices, and AutoCAD files are supplied as a starting point to adapt structures to project sites.
 Note that the glossaries at the end define terms used throughout the practice guide and supply equations or methodologies used for verifying stable design conditions.
 Before applying a technique, please make sure to read the introductory section of each practice guide for background factors common to all techniques within the chapter.

 Practice Guide 1: Grade Control